660 Fifth Avenue: Anbang talks

+Hadid tower

-The failure of the Anbang agreement prompted Zaha Hadid Architects to design a $12 billion, 1,400 ft skyscraper on the site, which would have been the world's third most expensive building.
-Kushner would have reduced the skyscraper to its steel frame and added forty stories.
+The failure of the Anbang agreement prompted Kushner to hire Zaha Hadid Architects to redevelop 666 Fifth Avenue.
+Hadid designed a $12 billion skyscraper on the site, which would have been the world's third most expensive building.
+The project would have reduced the skyscraper to its steel frame and added forty stories, bringing its total height to 1,400 ft.
+The facade would have been replaced with glass.
 The structure, to be completed by 2025, would have contained a "vertical mall" on its lowest nine floors, topped by an 11-story hotel and 464,000 sqft of high-end condominiums.
 Several adjacent structures would have been demolished and replaced with a park.
 The building would have been rebranded 660 Fifth Avenue to avoid the negative connotations of the number 666.
+Dezeen wrote that Twitter users variously called the new design "a middle finger, a Swarovski phallus and a huge glass dildo".

 To raise money for the tower, Charles Kushner met with Qatari Finance Minister Ali Sharif Al Emadi in April 2017.
 The website The Intercept first reported in March 2018 that Charles Kushner had sought funding for the new tower from Qatar's sovereign wealth fund, though Emadi declined to provide any financing.
 The meeting came roughly one month before the Qatar diplomatic crisis began; Jared Kushner reportedly sided with Saudi crown prince Mohammad bin Salman against Rex Tillerson, the U.S. Secretary of State.
 Kushner Companies denied the allegations that they met with Qatari government officials, and Charles Kushner claimed that the Qataris had arranged the meetings.
+The discussions also elicited concerns about Kushner's possible conflict of interest with President Trump.

 The unsuccessful talks, the project's exorbitant costs, and the risks of the ultra-luxury condominium market prompted Vornado's Steven Roth to push for a more modest office renovation.
 Kushner's inability to bring on equity partners or lenders resulted in the cancellation of Hadid's skyscraper.
 The building's valuation decreased more than $25 million during 2017 after the senior mortgage's interest rate increased from 5.5 percent to 6.353 percent.
 Cash flow from the building's rents were only enough to cover about half of the required interest payments, down from roughly two-thirds the year before.
 At the end of 2017, several lawmakers (Note: These lawmakers included Democrats such as Ted Lieu of California, Jamie Raskin of Maryland, and Brendan Boyle of Pennsylvania.) sent a letter to Kushner Companies inquiring whether the company sought money from foreign governments to refinance the property.
 Due to the large amount of debt owed on the tower, Vornado Realty Trust announced it would sell its 49.5 percent stake in February 2018, and Kushner agreed to buy the stake for $120 million.